 Right click on the project and choose ‘Build Path -> Configure Build Path’.
 Go to ‘Libraries’ tab and click on ‘Add External JARs’.
 Look for the unzipped folder of MyGWT that you previously downloaded.
 Directly in the folder, you should be able to find ‘mygwt.jar’.
 Your view should look like this now:

-In MyGWT100.gwt.xml, add this line underneath the line that is already there.
+In MyGWT100.gwt.xml, add this line

-Now to the last utmost essential part, edit your ‘MyGWT100-shell.cmd’ and ‘MyGWT100-compile.cmd’ files.
+area by removing the default example text from gwt.
+Your body area should just be .Now to the last utmost essential part, edit your ‘MyGWT100-shell.cmd’ and ‘MyGWT100-compile.cmd’ files.
 In both files, you should be able to see something like this: @java -cp “%~dp0src;%~dp0bin;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-user.jar;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-dev-windows.jar”

 You will need to include mygwt.jar to it, so it becomes:

-@java -cp “%~dp0src;%~dp0bin;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-user.jar;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-dev-windows.jar;C:/Documents and Settings/Marty/workspace/mygwt-0.4.44/mygwt.jar
+@java -cp “%~dp0src;%~dp0bin;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-user.jar;C:/Documents and Settings/Marty/workspace/gwt-windows-1.4.61/gwt-dev-windows.jar;C:/Documents and Settings/Marty/workspace/mygwt-0.4.44/mygwt.jar“

 Double click on ‘MyGWT100-shell.cmd’ on the Package Explorer to run your code.
 This is what you should be able to see: